iklein99/homebridge-smartthings/README.md

 require a lot of work to install.
 It will discover devices automatically as well as unregister devices that are removed from your smarttthings network.
 This is currently under development.

+## Fixed in version 1.5.3
+* Fixed double push issue on buttons

 ## New in version 1.5.2
 * Support for multi-component devices
 * Support for buttons - requires subscription to the webhook service.
 See the announcement [here](https://github.com/iklein99/homebridge-smartthings/discussions/141).